Tines Pages and Applications Bootcamp Guide

 Create a new “Approved” trigger

 You now need a trigger that will look for when the approve button is pressed.
-Click the back arrow to the main story board, then with the help of some cooking show magic, I have already created this trigger for you.
-Just copy paste the below code block into your Tines story, and then connect the page to the trigger.
-Also connect the “Add User to Github” action to below your “Approved” trigger.
+Click the back arrow to the main story board.
+Next, copy and paste the below code block into your Tines story.
+With some cooking show magic, the trigger action is already pre-configured for you.

 {"standardLibVersion":"35","actionRuntimeVersion":"4","agents":[{"disabled":false,"name":"Approved","description":null,"options":"{\"rules\":[{\"type\":\"regex\",\"value\":\"Approve\",\"path\":\"<<approval.body.button>>\"}]}","position":{"x":4125,"y":1365},"type":"trigger","timeSavedUnit":"minutes","timeSavedValue":0,"monitorAllEvents":false,"monitorFailures":false,"monitorNoEventsEmitted":null,"recordType":null,"recordWriters":[],"form":null,"cardIconName":null,"createdFromTemplateGuid":null,"createdFromTemplateVersion":null,"originStoryIdentifier":"cloud:c3351784425c6520fdbce5424919e5ad:eaabf08703da13faa9bf843a17bb0610"}],"links":[],"diagramNotes":[]}